 As suggested by Pope John Paul II the Joyful mysteries are said on Monday and Saturday, the Luminous on Thursday, the Sorrowful on Tuesday and Friday, and the Glorious on Wednesday and Sunday (with this exception: Sundays of Christmas season - The Joyful; Sundays of Lent - Sorrowful).

 (Note: To reduce spam, we have removed full e-mail addresses and e-mail links from our website.
 All Office of Radio & Television employee e-mail addresses are in the format of last name, first initial @ ortv-hartford.org, so John Doe would be doej @ ortv-hartford.org.
 Please address e-mail regarding our programs to programming @ ortv-hartford.org.)

-Bringing Good News to Life®, WJMJ® and Where Faith Meets Life® are registered trademarks of the Office of Radio & Television of the Archdiocese of Hartford.
+Bringing Good News to Life®, WJMJ® and Where Faith Meets Life® are registered trademarks and/or service marks of ORTV, Inc.

 15 Peach Orchard Road, Prospect, Connecticut 06712-1052